In a world where first impressions are everything, you can’t afford anything less than a flawless image.

 Add the ingredients to a glass jar and mix thoroughly.
 Scoop some paste and use as toothpaste.
 Brush normally and rinse several times.
 You should note that this paste does not foam and as such may need some getting used to.

-Recipe 3: Gum Stimulating EO Mouth Wash
+Recipe 3: Gum Stimulating Mouth Wash

 - Apple cider vinegar – ½ cup